servactory/servactory.com/docs/getting-started.md

 ## Conventions

-- All services are subclasses of `Servactory::Base` and are located in the `app/services` directory.
-It is common practice to create and inherit from `ApplicationService::Base` class, which is a subclass of `Servactory::Base`.
+- Services inherit from `Servactory::Base` and reside in `app/services`.
+Common practice: create `ApplicationService::Base` as your project's base class.
-- Name services by what they do, not by what they accept.
-Use verbs in names.
-For example, `UsersService::Create` instead of `UsersService::Creation`.
+- Name services by what they do, not what they accept.
+Use verbs.
+Example: `UsersService::Create` instead of `UsersService::Creation`.

 ## Version support